 b.
 The NASA Export Control Program is based on a "corporate" philosophy that says: "We want to maximize the benefits of our international efforts while ensuring that we comply with U.S. export control laws and regulations."
 This is the personal responsibility of each employee.
 It is a tangible expression of the Agency's statutory mandate and mission in the responsible pursuit of appropriate international activities involving transfers of technologies, software, and commodities.
 The Export Control Program (ECP) is the mechanism within the Agency that provides checks and safeguards at key steps in program development and implementation to help manage international activities.
 Absent an effective ECP, NASA and its employees risk running afoul of the EAR and ITAR, which may result in criminal, civil, or administrative enforcement actions against NASA, individual employees, and/or private contractors.

 a.
 This NPR is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to the Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This language applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center (FFRDC), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 In this directive, all mandatory actions (i.e., requirements) are denoted by statement containing the term "shall."
 The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are/is" denotes descriptive material.